vectordotdev/vector/docs/manual/setup/transformation.md

 1. The runtime transforms make it all too easy to write scripts that are slow, error prone, and hard to read.
-2. Both require you to add a coding/testing/debugging workflow to using Vector, which is worth the effort when truly necessary but best avoided if possible.
+2. Both require you to add a coding/testing/debugging workflow to using Vector, which is worth the effort if there's no other way to satisfy your use case but best avoided if possible.
 3. Both impose a performance penalty vis-à-vis VRL.
 Wasm does tend to be faster than Lua, but Wasm is more difficult to use given the need to add a Wasm compilation step to your Vector workflow.